icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 28. With CentOS7.6 using an older 3.10 kernel without the ***CONFIG_RANDOM_TRUST_CPU*** option of 4.19+, the
 newer Linux VM's may run into a ***BoottimeEntropyStarvation*** condition.
 For me this casued many cloud-init problems and is linked to ***systemd*** and ***ssh*** package and its keys.
-To resolve this issue where urandom needs to make sure it gets its randomness checked in a timley manner you should only have to install a single package.
+To resolve this issue when urandom needs to make sure it gets its randomness checked in a timley manner you should only have to install a single package.

 A check to find problems around this issue are to